SquidFlow/.github/profile/README.md

-# H4-POC Organization
+# SquidFlow Organization

-Welcome to H4-POC Organization! 👋
+Welcome to SquidFlow Organization! 👋

-> H4 represents the next iteration, the next possibility, and a new exploration following the H3 system.
+> SquidFlow represents the next iteration, the next possibility, and a new exploration.

 ## About Us

-H4-POC is an experimental project aimed at improving GitOps workflows.
+SquidFlow is an experimental project aimed at improving GitOps workflows.
 As platform usage within organizations evolves from initial developer-centric operations to include team members without extensive ops background, we recognized the need for a more intuitive experience.

 Our goal is to enhance the self-service platform experience by:
 - Making configuration fields self-explanatory